 I hope you enjoyed this training.
 My name is David Duford.
 I'm the owner and operator of the final expense, agent mentor, and mortgage protection agent mentor.
 What I do in my business is to recruit agents that want to go in either direction selling insurance.

 If you like, the idea of selling mortgage protection, I coach and mentor agents to be successful, helping them develop a system of sales marketing prospecting.
 So they can see this kind of numbers that I've described, and if this is something you're interested in, and you'd like to talk to me more about how to join my age, see to see if It's, a right fit for you here's.

 What you need to do go to a mortgage protection agent, cotop10.com click, the contact box and send me a message.
-I'll, be happy to describe to you what the process is in working together mutually if you liked this video, please like it, also subscribe.
+I'll, be happy to describe to you what the process is in working together mutually if you liked this article, please like it, also subscribe.